How to Get Your Real Estate License

 Starting a career in Real Estate is one of the lowest cost options for starting your own business.
 While costs can vary in Kansas and Missouri, here is a general run-down of the associated costs to getting started:

-Includes: Pre-License Course Package, Exam Fee, Fingerprint/Background Check
+Includes: Pre-License Course Package, Exam Fee, Fingerprint/Background Check, License Fee

 Includes: Professional Board & Association Dues, Lockbox System, Multiple Listing Service Fees